Frenchie Mae Cumpio: Recognition

 Cumpio was nominated for the 2025 Reporters Without Borders Prize, Courage Prize category.
 The prize honors media workers who show "courage in the practice, defense or promotion of journalism in a hostile environment and despite threats to their freedom or safety."

+She was nominated for the 2026 UNESCO 2026 Guillermo Cano World Press Freedom Prize by Reporters Without Borders, Committee to Protect Journalists, and Free Press Unlimited (FPU), who cited Cumpio for her courage, defense of press freedom, and commitment to journalism.

+In May 2026, Frenchie Mae Cumpio was honored with the 2026 Wallis Annenberg Justice for Women Journalists Award at the International Women's Media Foundation's Annual Courage in Journalism Awards.
+The Wallis Annenberg award honors journalists who are currently detained or imprisoned.